 The cops’ eyes widened.
 No one, not police, not slashers, wanted to make an enemy of the Internal Revenue Service.

 A scream came from the movie speakers as Norman stabbed Marion to death in the shower.
-The cops lost focus just long enough for Jack to leap forwards, snatch up his fire axe, and chop the fattest fat man’s head off.
-He then ran away through the sea of cars.
+The cops lost focus just long enough for Jack to leap forwards, snatch up his fire axe, chop the fattest fat man’s head off, and run away through the sea of cars.
 The remaining cops opened fire, and Jack caught a bullet in the backside which stung like the devil.
 Before anyone could catch up to him, though, he was out of the drive-in theatre and sprinting down the road to Austin.
 If he stayed in the cover of the forest and followed the cliffside road, he’d be back to civilisation in no time!

 He heard the buzz of roller skates behind him.

 It was Hockey Mask!
 The crazy freak was skating after him like he was possessed by a demon!

 It was bad enough fighting Hockey Mask at close quarters.
 Out in the open, out on the road, he had no chance!
 A shiver ran down Jack’s spine.
 Hockey Mask was in front of him and closing fast.
 The cliff was to his left; the forest was to his right.
 What could he do?